Full CV

 Senior earth systems data specialist, Australia’s National Computational Infrastructure.

-Key attributes: research customer interaction, training, service development, teamwork, concept leadership, research
+Key attributes: research customer interaction, training delivery, service development, teamwork, concept leadership, research

-I was hired into a role mixed between researcher advice and training, and implementation / development of new data services.
-In this role I delivered workshops on using NCI services, provided advice to researchers on data storage and management, solved problems with existing data services and tried to address gaps by exploring new ways to deliver NCI’s geospatial data holdings.
+• Provided advice to researchers on data storage and management, solved problems with existing data services and addressed gaps by exploring innovative ways to deliver NCI’s geospatial data holdings.

-I developed and delivered training on both NCI services and OGC data service standards.
+• Developed and delivered workshops on using NCI services (NCSS, OGC web data services),

 2014 – 2016